Healing Within Reach: Join for only $297. TAP TO READ

 Therapies

-Several different types of therapies may be able to lessen the effect symptoms of fibromyalgia have on one’s body.
+Several different types of therapies may be able to lessen the effects that symptoms of fibromyalgia have on one’s body.
 Common choices include:

 Simply put, yes, fibromyalgia is a real condition affecting millions of people globally.
 It’s a chronic pain condition experts conclude is in part caused by an imprecise or faulty nervous system.